This section provides examples and resources to support interventions to improve animal health and reduction of antibiotic use on farms.

-|Where There is No Vet||A guide book for farmers to aid them to keep their animals healthy.
-Has informative chapters on disease prevention and also good information on how medicine should be labelled.
+||Guide for farmers to aid them to keep their animals healthy.
+Has informative chapters with hands-on tips on disease prevention and also good information on how medicine should be labelled.